jdmar3/inls161/_posts/2017-07-07-create-your-site.md

 6. Search for "github pages" or scroll the list to find the GitHub Pages stack and select it.
 7. Click create and wait for it to finish.

 Now you have a container that is ready to be used in testing your site locally before pushing your working changes to production on GitHub.

+## Clone your repository

+You want to get your website repo down to your CodeAnywhere container so you can work on it there.
+To start, copy the repo address by selecting the green button in your repository dashboard that says "Clone or download."

+Make sure that you get the SSH link, and not the HTTPS link.

+Then type the following command into your SSH terminal (while in your ~/workspace directory):

+`git clone git@github.com:USERNAME/USERNAME.github.io.git`

+This will copy your repository into a local directory so that you may work on it locally.

-# Create a branch
+## Create a branch

 To create, or "checkout" a new branch, we can follow Roger Dudler's guide again.{% sidenote 'gitnoshit' 'Dudler, Roger.
 “Git: The Simple Guide.”
 Git: The Simple Guide.
 Last modified 2015. <http://rogerdudler.github.io/git-guide/>.<br/><br/>Also check this resource out for help with branching and merging: Chacon, Scott, and Ben Straub.
 “Basic Branching and Merging.”
 In ProGit.
 New York, New York: Apress, 2014. https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging.' %}